jonnonz1/nz-statute-book/acts/public/1996/fisheries-act-1996.md

   (q) providing for the operation of registers under sections 98, 124, 186K, and 186ZE, including the electronic transmission of information:
   (qa) prescribing, for the purposes of section 158(1), when an instrument (including an application) is to be treated as having been received for registration, and different rules may be prescribed for different types of instruments and for instruments presented by different means:
   (r)
-  (s) prescribing such particulars and matters as are required to be shown in the Permit Register, the High Seas Permit Register, the Fishing Vessel Register, a Quota Register, and an Annual Catch Entitlement Register:
+  (s) prescribing such particulars and matters as are required to be shown in the Permit Register, the International Fishing Permit Register, the Fishing Vessel Register, a Quota Register, and an Annual Catch Entitlement Register:
   (sa) specifying the order in which the chief executive is to action transactions specified in the regulations for the purposes of section 63:
   (t) specifying reasons on the basis of which applications to correct a register may be made under section 164, and on the basis of which the chief executive may correct a register under section 165:
   (u) setting out conditions and other provisions that apply to approvals given under section 296 for the electronic transmission of accounts, records, returns, transactions, information, notices, objections, requests, applications, or other documents: